PhoeniX-Y/Flutter_Temperature-widget/README.md

 - `foregroundColor`: Color of the temperature indicator
 - `textStyle`: Styling for the temperature text

-## Example App

-Check out the [example](example/) directory for a complete sample application using this widget.

 ## Contributing

 Contributions are welcome!
 If you find a bug or want to add a feature, please feel free to create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.